#async #time #hal #executor #driver #drivers #duration #instant #embassy #ticks

 Timekeeping, delays and timeouts.

 Timekeeping is done with elapsed time since system boot.
-Time is represented in ticks, where the tick rate is defined by the current driver, usually to match the tick rate of the hardware.
+Time is represented in ticks, where the tick rate is defined either by the driver (in the case of a fixed-rate tick) or chosen by the user with a tick rate feature.
+The chosen tick rate applies to everything in embassy-time and thus determines the maximum timing resolution of (1 / tick_rate) seconds.

 Tick counts are 64 bits.
-At the highest supported tick rate of 1Mhz this supports representing time spans of up to ~584558 years, which is big enough for all practical purposes and allows not having to worry about overflows.
+The default tick rate of 1Mhz supports representing time spans of up to ~584558 years, which is big enough for all practical purposes and allows not having to worry about overflows.

 Delays and timeouts